sunfounder/pico-2w-kit/docs/source/pyproject/py_temp.rst

 **Conclusion**

-By using a thermistor with the Raspberry Pi Pico 2w, you've created a basic thermometer capable of measuring temperature changes.
+By using a thermistor with the Raspberry Pi Pico 2 W, you've created a basic thermometer capable of measuring temperature changes.
 This project demonstrates how to read analog inputs, perform calculations, and interpret sensor data to derive meaningful information.